psoerensen/qgg/cran-comments.md

 ## Resubmission
 This is a revised version of the package where we have:

+* fixed a potential lto issue (fread/fwrite argument value type mismatch, was: c_int now: c_size_t in bigreml.f90) spotted by a CRAN member
+* the fix was check locally using: gfortran -g -c -O2  -flto -Wall -pedantic bigreml.f90 and no mismatch was detected
+* used R version 4.2.1 (2022-06-23 ucrt), Rtools 4.2, GNU Fortran (GCC) 10.3.0

+## Resubmission
+This is a revised version of the package where we have:

 * fixed lto issue (fread/fwrite return value type mismatch, was: c_int now: c_size_t in bigreml.f90) detected on fedora-clang-devel
 * the fix was check locally using: gfortran -g -c -O2 -mtune=native -Wall -pedantic bigreml.f90 -flto -o bigreml.o and no mismatch was detected
 * used R version 4.2.1 (2022-06-23 ucrt) and Rtools 4.2